CZ-NIC/knot/doc/reference.rst

 rate-limit-table-size
 ---------------------

-Size of the hashtable in a number of buckets.
-The larger the hashtable, the lesser the probability of a hash collision, but at the expense of additional memory costs.
+Size of the hash table in a number of buckets.
+The larger the hash table, the lesser the probability of a hash collision, but at the expense of additional memory costs.
 Each bucket is estimated roughly to 32 bytes.
 The size should be selected as a reasonably large prime due to better hash function distribution properties.